 How to find out if a loved one had life insurance

 Millions of dollars in life insurance benefits will go unclaimed this year, just as they have in years past.
-And it all adds up: there's currently over one billion dollars in unclaimed payouts.1 Surprised?
+And it all adds up: millions of dollars go unclaimed by life insurance beneficiaries every year.1 Surprised?
 Many people don't even know they're listed as a beneficiary on a loved one's life insurance policy.

 Get an instant Term Life quote